 Research

-Below is a short description of current and past research projects.
 Publications are listed under the project they are associated with.
-All publications can be found at my Google Scholar.
+All publications can be found at my Google Scholar page.

 “Optimal Assignment and Motion Control in Two-Class Continuum Swarms,”